-Date of Adoption: June 12, 2009 Date of Revision:
+Date of Adoption: June 12, 2009 Date of Revision: July 28, 2021

-The Organization's Code of Ethics and Conduct ("Code") required directors, officers and employees to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
-As employees and representatives of the Organization, we must practice honesty and integrity in fulfilling our responsibilities and comply with all applicable laws and regulations.
+The Minnesota State Fire Chiefs Association (MSFCA) requires Directors, Officers and other representatives to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
+Representatives of MSFCA must practice honesty and integrity in fulfilling responsibilities and comply with all applicable laws and regulations.